hapax/hapax.github.io/assets/giant-ants.md

 L \times L \times L = L^3.
 $$

-Suppose we scale up the cube by a factor of two, in other words, we double the side length.
-Then the volume increases, not by a factor of $2$, but by three factors of two, one for each factor of $L$:
+If we scale up the cube by a factor of two, in other words, we double the side length, then the volume increases, not by a factor of $2$, but by three factors of two, one for each factor of $L$: